florentpoujol/superpowers-game-threejs-plugin/readme.md

     npm install sup-threejs-plugin

 Note that the name of the vendors in the `app/plugins/` folder actually don't matter, it can be `node_modules`.

+The DOM plugin will be installed as any dependency in `sup-threejs-plugin/node_modules/sup-dom-plugin`, so you just need to move it two folders up.

 ## Test/Demo project